 Making a Decision about Medications

-Medication may be right for you if your symptoms are severe and are significantly interfering with your ability to function and you think it’s worth putting up with the side effects of antidepressants.
+Medication may be right for us if our symptoms are severe and are significantly interfering with our ability to function and we think it’s worth putting up with the side effects of antidepressants.

 Antidepressants can take several weeks to take effect – and not everyone benefits from them.
 If possible, use that time to explore self-help strategies, such as exercise, that can provide a more immediate mood boost.
-Alternatively, once the medication takes effect and your energy levels improve, consider therapy and lifestyle changes that can help you get to the bottom of your underlying issues and develop the tools to beat depression for good.
+Alternatively, once the medication takes effect and our energy levels improve, consider therapy and lifestyle changes that can help us get to the bottom of any underlying issues and develop the tools to beat depression for good.
 While drug treatment can be beneficial, it’s by no means the only answer.